BAJAJ FINSERV DIRECT LIMITED

 Common Misconceptions

-Holding value equals actual profit
+Holding value equals realised profit

-Bonus or split shares appear instantly in your holdings
+Bonus or split shares appear instantly

 Conclusion